tekle23/cinemabook/README.md

 ## About cinemabook

-This project is developed as evalution for software engineer posted by Hello Market company developed using php laravel framework and mysql
+This project is developed as evalution for software engineer posted by HellooMarket company developed using php laravel framework and mysql

 ## How to configure cinemabook